 The Fort Langley National Historic Site offers extra activities from time to time.
 It’s a great place to celebrate annual holidays and other special days, such as May Day, Canada Day and National Day for Truth and Reconciliation.
 Most events are included with general admission tickets, which cost about $10 for adults and are free for youth under the age of 18.
 In some cases, however, general admission is free for everyone depending on the occasion.

-Events happening at the fort in 2024 and 2025 are listed and described below.
+Events that take place at the fort in a typical year are listed and described below.
+2026 details for most are TBC.
 (Note: Exact details are subject to change.)

 Canada Day is a day full of special activities.
-In fact, admission is free!
+In fact, admission to the fort is free!

 For full details about upcoming events at the national historic site, see the Fort Langley website.

 Brigade Days is an annual event at the Fort Langley National Historic Site.
-It takes place on the BC Day Long Weekend, so, in 2024, from Saturday, August 3rd, until Monday, August 5th.
-Additional details about this year’s event are to be confirmed.
+It takes place on the BC Day Long Weekend most years.
+Included with general admission to the fort, activities typically include demonstrations, storytelling, live music, hands-on activities and more to explore.

-For more details about the event, check out our article about Fort Langley’s Brigade Days.
+For additional details about the event, check out our article about Fort Langley’s Brigade Days.

 James Douglas Day is on November 19th each year.
 Celebrations are usually close to that date.
-However, in 2024, Douglas Day at the fort happens on Saturday, September 21st.
-Exact details about the day’s activities this year are to be confirmed.
+However, in 2025, Douglas Day at the fort happened on Sunday, September 21st.
+2026 details are to TBC.

-In 2023 the celebrations were about James Douglas’ multicultural legacy.
-The event featured food, music and dance from different cultures, including Métis, Black, Scottish and more.
+In recent years the celebrations have been about James Douglas’ multicultural legacy.
+The event normally features food and performances representing different cultures.

 To learn more about this event, see our Douglas Day at Fort Langley article.